 - Assistant Director – Joel Swedlove

-- Program Manager – Brett Benson
+- Head Counselor – Brett Benson

-- Athletic Director – Jason Sinkoff (also Head Tennis Coach)
+- Athletic Director – Noah Rosen

-Working alongside the Leadership Team, our Senior Staff are seasonal staff members that are not coaches or counselors, but play key roles in our summer organization and the management of the camper experience.
+Working alongside the Senior Staff, our Leadership Staff are seasonal staff members that are not coaches or counselors, but play key roles in our summer organization and the management of the camper experience.
 This group of individuals is charged with the daily care and support of your children.
 They oversee counselors, providing guidance and mentorship, and work directly with campers to ensure the social and emotional well-being and success of every child.
 It is quite possible that you will speak with a member of our Camper Care Team at some point during the summer, should there be a situation that requires your support, input, or to simply update you on a happening with your child at camp.

 Counselors are the staff members whose primary responsibility is to care for our campers.
 They are camp counselors in the traditional sense, responsible for the health and well being of our campers, ensuring campers are making friends, and serving as role models and leaders.